ProfShaggi/Sales-Analysis/README.md

 ![](intro.jpeg)

 ### 📁 Project Summary
-This project was initiated to help a retail business address core operational concerns through data-driven insights.
-The client posed the following key business questions:

-- Which products generate the highest revenue and profit?
-What are their associated costs?
-- What are the trends in revenue, cost, and profit over time?
-- How do order statuses (Completed vs. Returned) evolve, and what patterns can be identified?

-To address these, I developed a fully automated, dynamic Excel dashboard that integrates data collection, cleaning, analysis, and visualization.
-The tool empowers stakeholders to make informed decisions and optimize operations independently.
+This project was designed to address key operational challenges faced by a retail business through data-driven insights.
+I developed a fully automated and dynamic Excel dashboard that seamlessly integrates data collection, cleaning, analysis, and visualization.
+The solution serves as a self-sustaining tool that enables stakeholders to make informed decisions and enhance operational efficiency with minimal manual intervention.

+#### ⚠️ Disclaimer
+*_The dataset and findings presented in this project do not reflect any real company, organization, or country.
+This project was developed solely to demonstrate my data analysis skills and proficiency in Microsoft Excel._*

 ### 🎯 Project Objectives
 1. Analyze trends and patterns in order statuses (Completed vs. Returned).